Personalized Healthcare

 Type 1 diabetes (T1D) is a prime candidate for the development of a treatment strategy using biomedical control.
 In this disease, the auto-immune destruction of the beta cells in the pancreas prevent the body from producing insulin, a hormone that is required for the glucose homeostasis feedback loop.
 The current standard of treatment is for people with T1D to measure their blood glucose concentration several times per day and manually deliver corresponding doses of insulin.

 In our lab, we aim at artificially recreating the glucose control feedback loop using a combination of medical devices, wearable sensors and a smartphone, to realize a fully automated insulin delivery system.
+A short video offering a glimpse into our research and our ideas for the future in this space can be accessed here.

 Ongoing Projects:

-- Data-Enabled Neural Multi-Step Predictive Control (DeMuSPc): a Learning-Based Predictive and Adaptive Control Approach for Complex Nonlinear Systems (Founding source: NSF – press release).
+• Data-Enabled Neural Multi-Step Predictive Control (DeMuSPc): a Learning-Based Predictive and Adaptive Control Approach for Complex Nonlinear Systems (Founding source: NSFpress release).

-- First-Principles Informed Data-Enabled Predictive Digital Twin of Human Physiology (Founding source: NSF – press release) [overview video].
+• First-Principles Informed Data-Enabled Predictive Digital Twin of Human Physiology (Founding source: NSFpress release) [overview video].

-- Learning blood glucose predictors with artificial neural networks for decision support systems [overview video] and closed-loop glucose control [overview video].
+• Learning blood glucose predictors with artificial neural networks for decision support systems [overview video] and closed-loop glucose control [overview video].

-- Decision support for insulin dosage optimization in multiple-daily-injections therapy for people with type 1 diabetes.
+• Decision support for insulin dosage optimization in multiple-daily-injections therapy for people with type 1 diabetes.

-- Development of personalized insulin infusion failure detection algorithms combining tissue counter pressure and blood glucose data for closed-loop diabetes management, in collaboration with Diatech Diabetes (Founding source: NIH R43DK130036 – press release, JDRF IDDP).
+• Development of personalized insulin infusion failure detection algorithms combining tissue counter pressure and blood glucose data for closed-loop diabetes management, in collaboration with Diatech Diabetes (Founding source: NIH R43DK130036press releaseJDRF IDDP).

 Ongoing Projects: